joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

     +-------------------------------------------------------+

     - -ef, --eff_num_test: Calculate the effective number of tests.
 For calculation, the users should use all categories (with the number of variants/samples≥cutoff).
 By default, False.
     - -thr, --threshold: The number of variants (or samples) to filter categories.
+By default, None.

     1. Find the number of effective tests